theseus-os/theseus-os.github.io/posts/2022-02-03-wasmtime-progress-update.md

 So far it has been loosely based on the Redox project's `relibc`.

 Our efforts of late were focused on supporting `mmap` for POSIX-style memory mappings, which Theseus has traditionally eschewed because they are unsafe and poorly-designed from a state management perspective[^1].
-In the future, we also may support POSIX-style signal handlers, but for now we have chosen to re-implement `wasmtime`'s signal handling directly in safe Rust atop Theseus rather than going through an unsafe `libc` FFI boundary for no good reason.
+In the future, we also may support POSIX-style signal handlers, but for now we have chosen to re-implement Wasmtime's signal handling directly in safe Rust atop Theseus rather than going through an unsafe `libc` FFI boundary for no good reason.

 The bulk of the `mmap` implemenation for `tlibc` was added in [commit fffda85](https://github.com/theseus-os/Theseus/commit/fffda853e71b5a0d7b20b850297962227e592850).
 The key aspects of this are: